 Lviv offers an excellent taste of Central Europe, situated as it is close to Kraków and Budapest.
 You’ll find Polish, Catholic, Orthodox and Armenian influences in the magnificent churches.
 Ukraine is definitely a cheap destination – one of the cheapest in Europe.
 You’ll find a number of backpacker hostels here, plus cool cheap coffee houses and quirky bars.
 Ukraine’s wonderful culture, music, folk dances, and unique art will capture your imagination.
 While you’re visiting Europe on a budget and you get to Lviv, do try on one of their national costumes and take selfies.

 5. Estonia’s Baltic Coast

 If you want to explore beautiful stretches of coastline, lushly forested national parks and pristine islands, head to this region.
 Estonia’s Baltic Coast is just an hour from Tallinn.
-You can explore the national parks by foot or by bike, and bicycle the many coastal paths, discovering delightful hidden coves, fishing villages and beaches.
+You can explore the national parks by foot or by bike, and bicycle the many coastal paths, discovering delightful hidden coves, fishing villages, and beaches.
 Stay is cheap here – if you want to rough it out, you can sleep at farms, or even camp out.
-You can even enjoy a very affordable spa treatment at island of Saaremaa!
+You can even enjoy a very affordable spa treatment on the island of Saaremaa!

 6. Istanbul, Turkey

 Tourism is a bit down in Turkey right now owing to the currency downfall but you can take advantage of that.
-If you visit now, Istanbul is an amazing bargain city, with hotels, hostels and home stays being more affordable than ever before.
+If you visit now, Istanbul is an amazing bargain city, with hotels, hostels, and homestays being more affordable than ever before.
 This atmospheric city has no shortage of mosques, Ottoman markets, museums and more.
 You can enjoy a nice long stay in Turkey without breaking the bank.

 7. Lisbon, Portugal